GoInterject/GoInterject.github.io/bApps/InterjectTraining/WIP/BudgetTemplate_WIP.md

 So our changes here have been saved to Target Center 2.0, but they are not yet synced to Interject.
 Once the *Corp Cutoff* date is set to a Date/Time after our change or BOD, this change will then be synced to Interject.

-We can use the the new tab [ UnsyncedChanges ](/bApps/InterjectTraining/Budget/BudgetChangeQuery_UnsyncedChanges.html) in the [ Budget Change Query Tool ](/bApps/InterjectTraining/Budget/BudgetChangeQuerySummary.html) to see our changes in Target Center 2.0.
+We can use the the new tab [UnsyncedChanges](/bApps/InterjectTraining/Budget/BudgetChangeQuery_UnsyncedChanges.html) in the [Budget Change Query Tool](/bApps/InterjectTraining/Budget/BudgetChangeQuerySummary.html) to see our changes in Target Center 2.0.

 ![](/images/WCNTraining/Budget/BudgetTemplate_AfterCorpCutoffBudChangeQuery.png)

 ### After BOD
 Once **BOD** for a Budget Year has been created, then any save from the **Budget Template** will not automatically sync to Interject again.
-This is just like with *After Corp Cutoff*, and while it is not in Interject it is in Target Center 2.0, and can be checked using the [ UnsyncedChanges ](/bApps/InterjectTraining/Budget/BudgetChangeQuery_UnsyncedChanges.html) tab in the [ Budget Change Query Tool ](/bApps/InterjectTraining/Budget/BudgetChangeQuerySummary.html).
+This is just like with *After Corp Cutoff*, and while it is not in Interject it is in Target Center 2.0, and can be checked using the [UnsyncedChanges](/bApps/InterjectTraining/Budget/BudgetChangeQuery_UnsyncedChanges.html) tab in the [Budget Change Query Tool](/bApps/InterjectTraining/Budget/BudgetChangeQuerySummary.html).

 Once Corporate has versioned your change, the Budget amount will be sycned through to Interject.